Invariance in Policy Optimisation and Partial Identifiability in Reward Learning: Introduction

 \section{Introduction}

-A wide range of problems can be represented as sequential decision-making tasks, where the goal is to maximise some numerical \emph{reward}~\citep{sutton2018}.
-However, designing a suitable \emph{reward function} remains a challenge in complex real-world tasks~\citep{amodei2016, leike2018, dulac2019}. \emph{Reward learning} algorithms infer reward functions from \emph{data sources} such as expert demonstrations~\citep{ng2000}, preferences over trajectories~\citep{christiano2017}, and many others~\citep{jeon2020}.
-This approach has extended the applicability of sequential decision-making methods to more complex tasks~\citep[e.g.][]{abbeel2010, singh2019, stiennon2020}, and is a key building block for AI systems that can cooperate with humans~\citep[\S4.1.3]{dafoe2020}.
+Many problems can be represented as sequential decision-making tasks, where the goal is to maximise a numerical \emph{reward function} over several steps \citep{sutton2018}.
+However, for real-world tasks, it is often challenging to design a reward function that reliably incentivizes the right behaviour \citep{amodei2016, leike2018, dulac2019}.
+One approach to solving this problem is to use \emph{reward learning} algorithms, which aim to learn a reward function from data.
+Reward learning algorithms can be based on many different data sources, including expert demonstrations~\citep{ng2000}, preferences over trajectories~\citep{christiano2017}, and many others~\citep{jeon2020}.
+These algorithms can learn a reward function for tasks where it would be infeasible to specify a reward manually~\citep[e.g.,][]{abbeel2010, christiano2017, singh2019, stiennon2020}.

-Multiple reward functions are often consistent with a data source, even in the infinite-data limit.
-For most data sources, this fundamental \emph{ambiguity} has been acknowledged, but its extent has not been characterised.
-In \cref{sec:results}, we formally characterise the \emph{ambiguity} of several popular data sources including expert demonstrations and trajectory preferences.
-These infinite-data limits bound the information recoverable from finite data sets using any algorithm.
-So, they are useful for evaluating algorithms relative to their limits, and data sources relative to each other.
+There will often be multiple reward functions that are consistent with a given data source, even in the limit of infinite data.
+For example, two reward functions may induce exactly the same expert behaviour; in that case, no amount of expert demonstrations can distinguish them.
+Similarly, two reward functions may induce exactly the same preferences over trajectories; in that case, no amount of preference data can distinguish them.
+This means that the reward function is ambiguous, or \emph{partially identifiable}, based on these data sources.
+For most data sources, this issue has been acknowledged, but its extent has not been characterised.
+In this work, we formally characterise the ambiguity of the reward function for several popular data sources, including expert demonstrations (\S\ref{sec:results-expert}) and trajectory comparisons (\S\ref{sec:results-eval}).
+Our results describe the infinite-data bounds for the information that can be recovered from these types of data.

-Often, \emph{uniquely} identifying a reward function is unnecessary.
-For example, perhaps all plausible reward functions already imply the same outcome in a given downstream application, such as policy optimisation.
-By characterising this ambiguity \emph{tolerance} for various applications we can evaluate the ambiguity of a data source \emph{relative} to a given application.
-Learnt reward functions are often used for policy optimisation, for example via reinforcement learning (RL)\footnotemark{}.
-In \cref{sec:results} we formally characterise the ambiguity \emph{tolerance} of policy optimisation under arbitrary dynamics.
+Identifying a reward function uniquely is often unnecessary, because all plausible reward functions might lead to the same outcome in a given application.
+For example, if we want to learn a reward function in order to compute an optimal policy, then it is enough to learn a reward function that has the same optimal policies as the true reward function.
+In general, ambiguity is not problematic if all compatible reward functions lead to identical downstream outcomes.
+Therefore, we also characterise the \emph{ambiguity tolerance} for various applications (especially policy optimisation).
+This allows us to evaluate whether or not the ambiguity of a given data source is problematic for a given application.